Contents:

 • Year 1: The first foreign language requirement should be satisfied upon entrance to the program; the second should be completed before the beginning of the second year.

 • Year 3: Early in the first semester of the third year, the student takes the PhD general qualifying exam.
-During this semester, the student also enrolls for MUY 593 Directed Study I, normally with a professor who is particularly able to help her/him prepare the eventual dissertation proposal.
+During this semester, the student also enrolls for MUY 593 Directed Study I, normally with a professor who is particularly able to help them prepare the eventual dissertation proposal.
 The student continues to develop the proposal in the spring of year 3 while enrolled in MUY 594 Directed Study II under the aegis of the professor who is most likely to become the dissertation advisor.
 The Special Field Exam will also be completed at the end of the third year.

 • Year 4: The dissertation proposal should be completed before the beginning of the fourth year.
 The dissertation proposal is shaped in close collaboration with a dissertation committee, normally consisting of an advisor, one or two other members of the musicology faculty, and one professor from outside the department, either at Eastman or in the College.
 This committee then continues to work with the student throughout the writing process as resources and readers.